 For the next (not so mini) dessert, I would like everyone to take a moment to appreciate the absolute perfection that is that dollop of bay leaf ice cream.
 One of those desserts that’s almost too pretty to eat but too delicious not to, the mandarin orange with white bean paste and laurel was an exciting mix of flavours and textures.

 The stunning cakes are designed by head patisserie chef Rin Horiuchi and are both delicate yet striking in appearance.
-The Forest cake is so shiny that, if you look carefully, you’ll see my reflection.
+The forest cake is so shiny that, if you look carefully, you’ll see my reflection.
 While both cakes are on the sweeter side, they contain tart fruits to cut the sweetness.
-The Cloud cake is flavoured with damask rose, Tahitian vanilla, lychee and raspbery atop a crisp coconut base.
-The Forest is Chef Horiuchi’s take on a traditional Black Forest cake, elevated with sakura cherry kirsch liqueur, cherry blossom syrup and hand-crafted cherry compote.
+The cloud cake is flavoured with damask rose, Tahitian vanilla, lychee and raspberry atop a crisp coconut base.
+The forest cake is Chef Horiuchi’s take on a traditional Black Forest cake, elevated with sakura cherry kirsch liqueur, cherry blossom syrup and hand-crafted cherry compote.
 The chocolate casing uses the finest Valrhona chocolate along with aromatic spices such as anise, clove and cinnamon.
 These cakes are certainly a treat for all the senses.

 This write-up is based on a complimentary media tasting provided in exchange for an honest review and no monetary compensation.
 The opinions expressed here represent the author’s.

 For more reviews like this, like Foodie on Facebook